BobKlose/hello_world/README.md

 # hello_world
-This is a "hellow, World!" program.
+This is a "Hello, World!" program.

+Bob here.
+Just working through this guide on github.